Jettonn/originui-vue/README.md

 #### Utils

-In the `src/lib/utils.ts` folder you will find the common `cn` function for Tailwind CSS class merging.
+In the `src/lib/utils.ts` folder you will find the common `cn` function for Tailwind CSS class merging and the `buttonVariants` function for generating the button classes.

 #### Base Components